anatawa12/AvatarOptimizer/CONTRIBUTING.md

 Pull Requests are welcome!

-Before contribution, please read [LICENSE](./LICENSE) and please agree to your contribution will be published under the license.
+Before contribution, please read [LICENSE](./LICENSE) and agree to your contribution will be published under the license.

-For small changes like fixing typo or documentation changes, You can create Pull Requests without making issues.
+For small changes like fixing typo or documentation changes, you can create Pull Requests without making issues.

 Please follow [Conventional Commits] commit format.
 There's check for this so it's (almost) required to follow this format.